How to remove vowels from a string in Python

 Common errors and challenges

-When removing vowels, a few common mistakes can trip you up, but they're simple to fix with a bit of foresight.
+When removing vowels, a few common pitfalls can trip you up, but they're simple to navigate with the right approach.

 Forgetting to handle uppercase vowels in remove_vowels()